LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 Note that the tenant header must match the tenant header defined in the fhir-server-config.json.
 The default tenant header is `X-FHIR-TENANT-ID`.
 If this header is not provided, the tenant value will be `default`.

-The curl command can also be used to make POST calls to the IBM FHIR Server.
+The curl command can also be used to make POST calls to the LinuxForHealth FHIR Server.
 This example creates a new Observation resource for the patient subject `abc123`:

 ```
 curl -k -i \